momentumlearn/course/phase3-fe/props-and-state.md

 category: phase3-fe
 parent: Phase 3 Front End
 nav_order: 3
-published: true
+published: false
 ---

-## Objectives
+## 🎯 Objectives

 - Review first impressions of React
-- Build a small React app together in class
+- Build a small React app together
 - Components and JSX
 - Handling data in React with props and state

-## 🎯 Project: Freeshelf | Slideshow
+## 🏗️ Project: Freeshelf | Slideshow

 Today, you'll start on your first React app without a tutorial.
 This is **due on {{ site.data.projects.react_freeshelf.due_date | date: "%A, %B %e" }}**.